Jyotishman-Ghatak/spider-page-ranking-visualization/README.md

 You need to download [DB browser](https://sqlitebrowser.org/dl/) to view and modify data.

+## USAGE
-## Execution of programs are done in following manner
+#### Execution of programs are done in following manner
-* Run spider.py to spider through web pages.
-This program crawls a web site and pulls a series of pages into the database, recording the links between pages.
+* **spider.py:** This program crawls a web site and pulls a series of pages into the database, recording the links between pages.
+User is asked to enter a website followed by a '/' at the end.
+The

+*